What is Lightforce Laser Therapy?

 Class IV laser therapy deliver specific red and near-infrared wavelengths of laser light to induce a therapeutic effect within the body.
 These include increased circulation, decreased swelling, reduction of pain and enhanced tissue repair.
 Laser therapy has been used in Europe since the 1970s and was cleared by the United States Food and Drug Administration in 2002.
-K-Laser USA has become the preferred choice for thousands of practitioners worldwide.
+Lightforce Laser has become the preferred choice for thousands of practitioners worldwide.

 Numerous Studies show that Laser Therapy can help with: